mikehale/vpn/README.md

 ** Use EAP-TLS for clients that support it (OS X, Windows) ** Ensure port 1812 is secure

-* Configure everything with chef
 * Ensure firewall is applied at boot
 * Setup OpenVPN
+* Consistent ssh-key
+* Consistent ip address